Quantum simulation of Burgers turbulence: Nonlinear transformation and direct evaluation of statistical quantities: Discussion

 To classically demonstrate the difference between using the approximation Eq.~\eqref{eq:dpsi_to_u} and the exact relation Eq.~\eqref{eq:psi_to_u}, we take a random initial condition,

 where $\xi_j$, $j=1,\cdots, 2j_{\rm max}$ are random variables generated by a normal distribution with the expectation value $0$ and the standard deviation $\sigma_\xi$.
 Here we take $\sigma_\xi=0.3$, $j_{\rm max}=5$, and $n_x=7$, and obtain an initial condition of $\psi$ as shown in the red-solid line in Fig.~\ref{fig:psi}.
-The green-solid and beige-solid lines represent the evolution of $\psi$, and the blue-dashed line represents $\bar\psi$.
-We see that a long-wavelength mode survives and $\psi$ typically deviates from $\bar\psi$ by more than $\sim10$\% until $\tau=0.02$.
+The green-solid and yellow-solid lines represent the evolution of $\psi$, and the blue-dashed line represents $\bar\psi$, where we take $\nu=1$.
+We see that a long-wavelength mode survives and $\psi$ typically deviates from $\bar\psi$ by more than $\sim10$\% until $t=0.02$.
+Correspondingly, the Reynolds number, estimated as ${\rm Re}\simeq\nu^{-1}u_{\rm rms}^2/(\partial_xu)_{\rm rms}$, where the subscript rms indicates the root mean square of variables, is ${\rm Re}\simeq0.38$ at $t=0.02$ (see Fig.~\ref{fig:Re}).
+Small Reynolds number ${\rm Re}\ll1$ implies the perturbative regime, where we expect that the relative error originated from the approximation in Eq.~\eqref{eq:dpsi_to_u} is suppressed by powers of the small factor $\mathcal O({\rm Re})$.
 As a test of the validity of the approximation, we plot in Fig.~\ref{fig:beta} the flatness $\beta$ defined as

 This generally approaches $\beta=-3/2$ in a perturbative regime (see Appendix \ref{appx:analytic}), and we thus expect that calculating $\beta$ would be useful as a test also in quantum computing on future real hardware.
-In Fig.~\ref{fig:beta}, both the exact value (solid line) and the approximation (dashed line) converge to the asymptotic value in the perturbative regime, $\beta=-3/2$, at $\tau\sim0.02$.
-We see that our approximation works in the late dissipative regime, even though $\delta\psi$ is set large at the beginning.
+In Fig.~\ref{fig:beta}, both the exact value (solid line) and the approximation (dashed line) converge to the asymptotic value in the perturbative regime, $\beta=-3/2$, at $t\simeq0.02$.
+We see that our approximation works in the late dissipative regime, even though $\delta\psi$ is set large at the beginning, and also that even the zero-th order approximation $\beta_0$, obtained by Eq.~\eqref{eq:dpsi_to_u} with $\tilde\psi_j=\bar\psi$, gives an accurate approximation of $\beta$.
+In Fig.~\ref{fig:Re}, we show the evolution of $\varepsilon_0:=\vert\beta/\beta_0-1\vert$ and $\varepsilon_1:=\vert\beta/\beta_1-1\vert$, the relative errors of the $\beta$ in the zero-th and first order approximations, along with the Reynolds number and its square.
+Note that, in computing $\beta$, zero-th order approximation is good enough, since the correction begins at the second order (see Appendix \ref{appx:analytic}), which is indicated by the behaviours of $\varepsilon_0$ and $\varepsilon_1$ follow the evolution of $\mathrm{Re}^2$ in the perturbative regime, $t\gtrsim0.02$.